 Where to Enjoy Skating in Canmore

-Although Canmore and Banff are incredibly close, it may make sense to ice skate in Canmore if you stay in a Canmore hotel rather than driving into Banff.
+Although Canmore and Banff are incredibly close, ice skating in Canmore may make sense if you stay in a Canmore hotel rather than driving into Banff.
 These are our favorite places for ice skating in Canmore and Kananaskis.
-For more information on rinks around Canmore stay up to date on the town website.
+For more information on rinks around Canmore, stay up to date on the town website.

 Canmore Town Pond